Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Experiments

 \subsection{Experimental Setup}

-Our experiments are carried out on a comprehensive dataset of S\&P 500 (SPX) index options, spanning from January 2006 to August 2023.
-The raw data is from \textit{OptionMetrics} dataset and is strictly partitioned by time to ensure a fair evaluation of model generalization.
-Data from 2006 to 2018 is used for training and validation, with 15\% of the trading days randomly held out for validation.
+Our experiments are carried out on a dataset of S\&P 500 (SPX) index options, spanning from January 2006 to August 2023.
+The raw data is from \textit{OptionMetrics} dataset and is strictly partitioned by time to ensure a fair evaluation.
+Data from 2006 to 2018 is used for training and validation, with 10\% of the trading days randomly held out for validation.
 Data from 2019 to 2023 serves as the out-of-sample test set for all final evaluations.
-Quotes are preprocessed by computing mid-prices from best bid/ask, filter for basic liquidity.
-Forward prices are computed from the zero-coupon curve and dividend yields (OptionMetrics), and implied volatilities are obtained under the Black framework.
+Quotes are preprocessed by computing mid-prices from best bid/ask and applying liquidity filters: positive bid and ask with bid$<$ask; daily volume $>5$; relative bid-ask spread $\le 50\%$; and mid-price $\ge 0.1$.
+Forward prices are computed from the zero-coupon curve and dividend yields (from \textit{OptionMetrics}), and implied volatilities are obtained under the Black framework.
 Descriptive statistics of the dataset are in Table~\ref{table:dataset_stats}.